adumlao/this.state/this_state/proposal.md

 - a filter by next re-election function
 - a search for a specific bill function (needs a bill ID)
 - a specific roll-call vote function (needs bill ID)

+## Foreseeable Problems

+- The API lists members of the 115th Congress and i will have to filter through their list to show only members that are still in office.
+- Allowing the user to click on  a specific lawmaker and have that link route to a page that shows the politician's contact info and stats if they are available.
+- Some bills have no headlines/titles.
+- API has no pictures.

+## Possible solutions

+- there is an **in_office : true/false** property that i can use to filter through the array and have it only return those that are still in in_office
+- A show more/show less functionality which will be a simpler/less-sophisticated part one to solve the problem.
+I can use ```<Link to='/:name' />``` to really highlight the politician.
+- Conditional rendering will show site logo/image in lieu of a title.
+- Style it up!